The Power of Intentions Over New Year’s Resolutions

 They Encourage Self-Compassion

-Intentions make room for life’s unpredictability.
-They don’t demand perfection, allowing you to acknowledge progress even when things don’t go exactly as planned.They Promote Mindfulness
+Intentions acknowledge life’s unpredictability.
+They allow you to celebrate progress even when things don’t go exactly as planned.They Promote Mindfulness

-Intentions ground you in the present.
-They help you stay aware of your choices and how they align with your values, making each moment an opportunity to reconnect with what’s important.They Create Sustainable Motivation
+Intentions ground you in the present, helping you align your daily choices with your values.
+Each moment becomes an opportunity to reconnect with what’s important.They Create Sustainable Motivation

-Instead of relying on willpower, intentions draw from your intrinsic values, making it easier to stay committed over time.They Influence Multiple Areas of Life
+Drawing from your intrinsic values rather than relying on willpower makes intentions easier to sustain over time.They Influence Multiple Areas of Life

-When you set an intention, it often has a ripple effect.
-For example, an intention to “cultivate peace” might lead to better boundaries, healthier communication, and more mindful self-care practices.
+An intention often has a ripple effect.
+For instance, an intention to “cultivate peace” might lead to better boundaries, healthier communication, and more mindful self-care.

 How to Set Intentions That Stick